Which? Best Buy fridge freezers

 For instant access to our Best Buy fridge freezers and all our fridge freezer reviews, sign up for a £1 Which? trial.
 Already a member?
 Log in now.

-How we unearth the best fridge freezers
+How we uncover the best fridge freezers

 The best fridge freezers chill and freeze food fast, keep it safely cooled around the clock, run quietly and won’t hike up your energy bills.
-We’ve tested fridge freezers from all the big brands – including AEG, Beko, Bosch, Miele, Samsung, Siemens and Zanussi – to uncover the Best Buys that stand out from the crowd.
+We’ve tested fridge freezers from all the big brands to uncover the Best Buys that stand out from the crowd.
+And we test for everything, including the actual usable volume that's in a fridge freezer, rather than the claimed capacity the manufacturers quote.
+Our investigations in summer 2017 found this can be up to an average of 35% less space.
+But we also look for:

 Cooling power We see how quickly a fridge freezer can chill and freeze food-equivalent gel packs.
 The best can do the job in a matter of hours, whereas the worst can’t cool in two days of testing.